How to Handle Disruptive Students: Classroom Management Strategies that Work

 Real Classroom Examples:

 A student rolls their eyes and crosses their arms when asked to participate.
 Is this a classic case of defiance?
-Or, might they be covering up confusion or frustration?
+Or might they be covering up confusion or frustration?

 A student blurts out, You’re not fair! after a consequence is imposed.
 Disrespect on the surface, but often a reaction to perceived injustice.

-You address one issue and immediately another crops up, it’s like playing Whac-A-Mole with behavior.
+You address one issue and immediately another crops up — it’s like playing Whac-A-Mole with behavior.
 This is because emotions are contagious, spreading through social and neural mirroring.

 📣 What Student Misbehavior Really Means

 Think of it like a toddler crying when overtired.
-They don’t say, I need sleep; they throw a tantrum.
-Behavior is the language students use when they don’t have the words or emotional tools to explain what’s wrong.
+They don’t say, “I need sleep.”
+They throw a tantrum.
+Students do the same when they lack the words or emotional tools to explain what’s wrong.

 Students may act defiant if they believe they’ve been treated unfairly.